marked-gil/goodwill-events/README.md

 # Goodwill Events
 ![Am I Responsive Screenshot](docs/others/am-i-responsive.png)
-**Goodwill Events** is a fictional charity organization that produces events, such as concerts, recitals, dance performances, and the like for entertainment and charity.
-And this website is created to register new members to the organization, show upcoming events, and allow reservation of desired seats.
-In addition, signed-in users of the website can also 'like' and leave comments on individual event posts.
+**Goodwill Events** is a fictional charity organization that produces a variety of entertaining events, such as concerts, recitals, and dance performances.
+This website serves as its platform for registering new members, displaying upcoming events, and reserving seats for an event.
+Additionally, signed-in users can 'like' and leave comments on individual event posts.
 [View Live Website.](https://goodwill-events.herokuapp.com/)

 ## TABLE OF CONTENTS
 * [**User Experience Design (UXD)**](#user-experience-design-uxd)